-Gold membership gives you ongoing access to the latest personal finance tools, private support groups and member events, as well as two workshops (101 & 102).
-There is no annual charge.
-Workshop dates must be booked in advance, as they tend to sell out two or more weeks beforehand.*
+This gives you access to both workshops (101 and 102).
+Workshop dates must be booked in advance, as they tend to sell out.*

 Expat Saving & Investing 101: Mindset, Planning, Fixing & Saving